Data

 FieldWhy it helps

-deviceIdJoins records to Infuse IoT and Marketplace workflows.
+deviceIdJoins records to Infuse-IoT Cloud and Infuse-Marketplace workflows.

 organisationIdPreserves account ownership.